intelsdi-x/swan/docs/colocation-score.md

 ###### Sensitivity score (`S`)
 A measurement of how greatly a given workload's performance (SLI) is impacted due to contention for a given resource.
-Combining this score with impact scores forms the basis for interference prediction and avoidance.

 **TODO...**